Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Julie Cachia, Tom E. Hardwicke, Maya B. Mathur
+- Editors: Julie Cachia, Tom E. Hardwicke, and Maya B. Mathur

 - Chapter 11 Preregistration